EMVrace/EMVrace.github.io/README.md

 ## Media

-Our findings have drawn significant media attention (a [Google search](https://www.google.com/search?q=emv+pin+bypass+attack+eth) can give an idea).
-Below we list some of the most relevant articles available on the web:
+Our findings have attracted significant media attention.
+Below, we list some of the most relevant articles available on the web:

 <div class="row">
 	<div class="col-sm-6">